dstroma/datetimex-quickie/README.md

 or another specified module.
 It may also be used without exporting anything.
 It returns new DateTime objects.

+This module takes a "do what I mean" approach and attempts to parse datetimes passed as either a list, arrayref, an epoch time, or an ISO-style string.

+The most simple use is to call DateTime->create with no arguments which returns a DateTime object equivalent to 0000-01-01 00:00:00.

+# JUSTIFICATION

 The motivation behind this module is the verbosity of creating DateTime objects:

         my $datetime = DateTime->new(